scoskey/m0037/notes.md

 We have talked about how set theory is a foundation for the construction of mathematical objects.
 But the actual development of set theory used the same ordinary mathematical reasoning as one would use in any other area of mathematics: definitions, theorems, and proofs.

 We have said that set theory can be used as a foundation for essentially all of mathematics.
 So far we have explicitly constructed the natural numbers and alluded to the construction of the real numbers.

+In set theory, **everything** is a set, meaning we do not distinguish between sets and elements.

+The starting point for set theory is therefore the empty set, denoted $\emptyset$.
+The empty set has the property that $x\in\emptyset$ is always fales.
+We leave it to the reader to verify that the empty set is unique.

 * Von Neumann ordinals: an ordinal is a counting number (as opposed to a quantity measuring number).
 Define $0,1,2,3,\ldots$ as particular hereditarily finite sets.
 * We have also promised that set theory is somehow the theory of the infinite, meaning we can study different kinds of infinity using sets.
 The axiom of infinity will allow us to count into the infinite.